apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 Other shoutouts:

-- _You Need Me Now?_ by girl in red featuring Sabrina Carpenter
+- _You Need Me Now?_ by girl in red featuring Sabrina Carpenter.

-- the _girl, so confusing_ version with lorde, by Charli XCX
+- the _girl, so confusing_ version with lorde, by Charli XCX.

-- _But Not Kiss_ by Faye Webster
+- _But Not Kiss_ by Faye Webster.

-These are pretty much some of the 2024 albums that I enjoyed thus far (note -- left out Chappell Roan here because selected as song of the month in July instead).
+These are pretty much some of the 2024 albums that I enjoyed thus far (note -- the shoutout originally featured Chappell Roan but was removed because I selected one of her songs for July's MMR instead).

 ---